Keep An Eye On Your Sheets

 You likely spend more time on your bed than any other piece of furniture––as do dust mites.
 If your allergies or other uncomfortable symptoms act up after a night’s sleep, you’ll want to focus on checking for any dirty bed sheets.

-How to check your bedding
+How to check for dirty sheets

 Indoor air pollution can cause allergy and asthma problems or worsen the problem you might already have.
 If you feel lousy at home but better everywhere else, the problem could be in the air.